-BeachDisplay2 is designed to operate year-round in a marine outdoor environment.
-It is completely self-powered, and operates completely unattended.
+Designed to operate year-round in an outdoor, marine environment, BeachDisplay2 is completely self-powered, operating completely unattended.

-The current operating configuration for BeachDisplay2 is designed to support swimmers, beachgoers, watercraft operators and fishermen by providing easy access to data that most affects their ability to safely enjoy life outside.
+The current configuration for BeachDisplay2 provides swimmers, beachgoers, watercraft operators and fishermen with easy access to the data that most affects their ability to safely enjoy life on or in the water.

 A new prototype has been built and is fully functional using live sensor data.
-The first display boards for the new 11.6" display have arrived from fab, populated and tested.
-To the left is a picture of the main display with live data.
+The second round of display boards for the new 11.6" display have arrived from fab, populated and tested.
+Above and to the right is a picture of the main display (first round) with live data.

 Finally, we (and by we, I mean 'I') are adding some modifications to the enclosure to integrate design changes to enhance ease of installation.
-Below are some renders of the latest design.
+At the top are some renders of the latest design.

 BeachDisplay2 features an integrated low-to-no-maintenance optical sensor that measures local rainfall.
 Once an hour, the accumulated rainfall during the previous hour is captured, stored and analyzed.
 The system maintains a running list of the previous 72 readings.
 A running sum of the previous 24 and 48 hours is displayed and used to determine rainfall events as defined below.

 The Maryland, Anne Arundel County Health Department offers this guidance: